sportngin-cookbooks/wkhtmltopdf/README.md

-wkhtmltopdf Cookbook
+wkhtmltox Cookbook
 ================

 Description
 -----------

+Installs the wkhtmltox package for RHEL/CentOS based distros.

-Installs a global executable for the `wkhtmltopdf` lib.
-Includes the binary with recipe, so no external dependencies are required.
+Includes the package file(s), no external dependencies are required.

 Usage
 -----

-Include the `wkhtmltopdf` recipe in your run list and you are good to go.
+Include the `wkhtmltox` recipe in your run list and you are good to go.

 Requirements
 ------------

-### Binary versions
+### Package versions

-Currently, only versions `0.10.0_rc2` and `0.12.0` of `wkhtmltopdf` is supported.
+Currently, only version `0.12.1` of `wkhtmltox` is supported.

 ### Platforms

-The following platforms are supported, but not tested on:
+The following platforms are supported:

-* Debian
-* Fedora
+* Centos 5 / 6
-* Red Hat Enterprise Linux
+* Amazon Linux